 You must offer your Boxer plenty of daily exercises, and they do need some reinforcement of the rules while puppies.
 In general, the Boxer requires little grooming, 15-20 minutes of training while he is a puppy.
 30-45 minutes of daily exercise, and a house with a yard, not an apartment.

 The answer is from Weiler Germany!

-When the Romans invaded Germany or Germania as they called it, they found a very capable and hard-working herding dog.
-Not only was it an exceptional herder, but they also found out that they made for excellent guard dogs as well.
+When the Romans invaded Germany or Germania as they called it back then.
+The Romans found a skillful and hard-working herding dog.
+This herding dog was called the Rottweiler.
+Not only were they exceptional herder, but the Romans also found out that the Rottie made for excellent guard dogs as well.

 Ever since then the Rottweiler has gained in popularity, they were not only known for their herding skills, but also as the family guard dog.